 Net debt of $585.8 million at 31 October 2023 represents an improvement of $29.4 million versus net debt of $615.2 million as at 31 August 2023, following the EPL payment of $60.2 million and the settlement at maturity of the 2023 7% Sterling bond of £111.3 million ($138.1 million).

 As of 31 October 2023, cash and available facilities were $386.3 million, including restricted cash and ring-fenced funds held in joint venture operational accounts totalling $130.7 million.

 Notes to editors

 EnQuest is providing creative solutions through the energy transition.
-As an independent production and development company with operations in the UK North Sea and Malaysia, the Group's strategic vision is to be the operator of choice for maturing and underdeveloped hydrocarbon assets by focusing on operational excellence, differential capability, value enhancement and financial discipline.
+As an independent energy company with operations in the UK North Sea and Malaysia, the Group's strategic vision is to be the partner of choice for the responsible management of existing energy assets, applying its core capabilities to create value through the transition.

 EnQuest PLC trades on both the London Stock Exchange and the NASDAQ OMX Stockholm.

 Please visit our website www.enquest.com for more information on our global operations.